 JMS does not require that a provider strictly implement priority ordering of messages; however, it should do its best to deliver expedited messages ahead of normal messages.

 How message header values are set

+The following table lists the message header fields supported by JMS and whether they are set by the JMS provider or by the client application.

 Table 3.1 Message header field values